Pullman experiences water service outages and road closures due to wat...

 Wells said the road was closed, and water services were shut off for about 40 households in the area.
 It was restored around 4 p.m.
 Tuesday.

-Services will be shut off to around 30 residences in the area Wednesday while crews finish work.
+Services were shut off to around 30 residences in the area Wednesday while crews finish work.

 Wells said the city experiences many breaks around this time of year because of cold cycles and much of Pullman’s utilities being 75 to 80 years old.
 This one, however, was a rare circumstance.

-While crews are working to repair the break, motorists are asked to avoid the area and detour onto Golden Hills Drive.

 Wells said area residents may notice some water discoloration from interrupting services.
-He added that the water is still safe to drink and any foggy water color should clear on its own after running the tap for a few minutes.
+He said the water is still safe to drink and any foggy water color should clear on its own after running the tap for a few minutes.